YoMonNPC/Minecraft-BlockFront-Mod-Multi-Language-Project/README/README.en-gb.md

 1. Download the version of resource pack you need.
 2. Place the resource pack into the game resource pack folder (resourcepacks).
-3. Enable resource packs in the game and make sure they are at first priority (topmost).
+3. Enable resource packs in the game and make sure the resource packs are above "Mod Resources".

 ## ⚠️ Warnings